tonyx/Sharpino/Sharpino.Lib.Core/README.md

 ## News/Updates
+- an example of integration with Blazor: https://github.com/tonyx/sharpinoBlazor (a summary, in Italian, made by Gemini A. I.: https://g.co/gemini/share/528e98bd6dd8)
+- Version 4.1.3: fixed some SQL issues of new functions introduced in 4.1.1/4.1.2 (involving only new stuff)
+- Version 4.1.2: deprecated getFilteredAggregateStatesInATimeInterval, added getFilteredAggregateStatesInATimeInterval2, getAggregateStatesInATimeInterval, getAllAggregateStates
+- Version 4.1.1: event store:added GetAggregateIds and GetAggregateIdsInATimeInterval to event
+- Version 4.1.0: removed the saga-ish runCommands (as the "forceRun" equivalent versions of runCommands are enough)
+- Version 4.0.2: introduces Stateview.getFilteredAggregateStatesInATimeInterval
+- Version 4.0.0: same as 3.10.6, just restarting numeration.
+- Version 3.10.6: added runInitAndNAggregateCommandsMd on command handler (accepts an initial state of a new aggregate of a certain type and N aggregate commands related to a different type type providing _distinct_ aggregateIds) - it is has been tested on a private application.
+Feel free to add tests on examples (Sample 8 may be a good fit for it).
 - Version 3.10.5: skip the mailboxprocessor in running commands.
 Removing duplicate code in Pg based eventstore implementations.
 Fixed a bug of runThreeNAggregregateCommands in handling indexes (will take a closer look for the next release).
 - Version 3.10.3: in some cases forceRunTwo/ThreeNAggregateCommands skip caching.
 - Current version 3.10.2: added runInit that just create initial instance of an aggregate.
 I will use it to substitute runInitAndCommand to avoid "expansion" of the aggregate state in the cache.
 The use of MailboxProcesor for commands is based on a compile time constant as will be removed in the future.